 Passe Colmar

-This Belgian pear was raised in 1758 at Mons by the Abbé Hardenpont, the Belgian priest and horticulturist (Hedrick; Downing identifies him as "the Counsellor Hardenpont").
+Passe Colmar is a Belgian pear, raised in 1758 at Mons by the Abbé (Counsellor) Hardenpont, the Belgian priest and horticulturist.
+Bunyard gives the date as "about 1760."
 Extensively cultivated in Belgium, it acquired a great diversity of names in different localities.
 From Belgium it passed first to Germany toward the end of the eighteenth century, and early in the nineteenth century was taken to France.
 Soon after the close of the Napoleonic wars, about 1817, it was received in England, where it became one of the standard winter pears.
-Within a few years after its introduction in England, the variety found its way to America, where for a time it was quite extensively grown.
+Within a few years after its introduction in England, the variety found its way to America where, for a time, it was quite extensively grown.
 The American Pomological Society added Passe Colmar to its fruit-list in 1862 but dropped it in 1899.
-By Hedrick's time (1921) the variety was little known in America.
+Bunyard notes that there are several pears named Passe Colmar, with and without a distinguishing adjective (Santa Claus being one); the variety here described is the one described by Leroy and long known under this name in England.

 Tree